 Planning provides technical assistance and planning guidance to local governments to help prepare and update these plans.
-Its Models & Guidelines document, The Water Resources Element: Planning for Water Supply and Wastewater and Stormwater Management, discusses the components of a complete WRE.

 For requests for state funding for water and sewer projects outside Priority Funding Areas, Planning works with the Maryland Department of the Environment and other state agencies to review PFA exception requests.